ArnoldDP/OStim-Community-Modlist/README.md

 # Ostim Community Modlist

-Hello and thank you for reading this messy page, its currently a bit out of date unfortunately but we do have a [discord server for people who need a little bit of support](https://discord.gg/vYkTp86CcZ).
+Hello and thank you for reading this messy page.
+I'm currently in the process of cleaning it but there is a [discord server for people who need a little bit of support](https://discord.gg/vYkTp86CcZ).

 <details>
  <summary>Description</summary>